 - organic shells and white cheddar by Annie’s Homegrown

-The Ultimate Guide to Shopping at Trader Joe’s
+The Ultimate Guide To Shopping At Trader Joe’s

-Can You Save Money at Trader Joe’s?
+Can you save money at Trader Joe’s?

 Everyone wants to know if you can save money at Trader Joe’s, so let’s put all the cards on the table and see if you really can.

-Because so many products are private label, Trader Joe’s is able to keep costs down.
+Because so many products are private label, Trader Joe’s is able to keep costs down

-As I mentioned earlier, 80% of the products on Trader Joe’s shelves are private label.
+As I mentioned earlier, 80% of the products on Trader Joe’s shelves are private labels.
 That means they can reduce mark-ups and eliminate the middle man in the food chain, and pass the savings on to the customer.

 Also, large brands charge grocery stores fees for putting one of their items on the shelf.
 This cost gets passed on to us as the customer.
 Because Trader Joe’s doesn’t offer many national brands, they can skip this fee and offer lower prices.

-Trader Joe’s prices are the same nation-wide.
+Trader Joe’s prices are the same nationwide

 Whether you’re shopping in New York City or San Diego or anywhere in between, the prices at Trader Joe’s are consistent across the United States.

-Of course you MIGHT find a 10-20¢ difference, but that’s marginal compared to the $1-2 price difference in produce I found when moving from California to Georgia.
+Of course, you MIGHT find a 10-20¢ difference, but that’s marginal compared to the $1-2 price difference in produce I found when moving from California to Georgia.

 Most grocery stores have weekly sales and Walmart has monthly sales.
 Trader Joe’s has no sales whatsoever.
-As a company, Trader Joe’s claims it already offers the lowest prices it can on a daily basis, so there’s no room for sales, specials or coupons.
+As a company, Trader Joe’s claims it already offers the lowest prices it can on a daily basis, so there’s no room for sales, specials, or coupons.

-Trader Joe’s accepts manufacturer coupons.
+Trader Joe’s accepts manufacturer coupons

 I quit couponing years ago, but if you’re still playing the game, bring your coupons with you when you shop at Trader Joe’s.
 They might not carry many national brand items, but they accept coupons for the brands they do carry.

-Trader Joe’s is on Ibotta!
+Trader Joe’s is on Ibotta

-I love that the app itself is free, and that I’m earning cash back on the things I buy anyway!
+I love that the app itself is free and that I’m earning cash back on the things I buy anyway!
 The fact that Ibotta has rebates for Trader Joe’s is one more reason I’m considering adding the store back into my shopping routine.

 Every store has someone in charge of working with local food banks to hand over anything that is still edible but not good enough to sell.

 I view this as both good and bad.
-I’m really glad that the food isn’t simply being thrown away, but shopping clearance markdowns is one of the ways I find really great deals on organic and grass-fed meat.
+I’m really glad that the food isn’t simply being thrown away, but shopping clearance markdowns are one of the ways I find really great deals on organic and grass-fed meat.